 Fully lined in a deep brown silky rayon and closes with the fur hooks down the front.
 Pockets on each hip.
 I see no bald spots or shedding, the pelts are supple and soft.
 There is slight wear at some of the common points - near the hooks and the edges of the sleeves, but it is very minor.
 The fur has no odd odor, is still supple and is stable with no signs of any shedding that would indicate that it is breaking down.

-Bust: 15-17" flat across from side seam to side seam
+Bust: to 17.5" flat across from side seam to side seam

 This garment has been professionally cleaned, pressed and is odor free.
 Thoroughly checked over before shipping, it will be ready to wear upon arrival.

 I have a small collection of historically important, key designer labelled vintage furs and fur trimmed pieces stored away in my archives that I will be slowly posting on the site over the next couple of years until I have none left.
 I will no longer be buying furs for the shop moving forward and have not purchased anything for several years now.
 I feel like times have changed and while there still is a place for vintage furs for some, including collectors and historians, many modern girls are choosing other options.
 Many of the pieces in my collection are representative of the designer during a set time period in history that was different then our modern outlook.
 I have decided that the best course to handle this controversial issue is to let the pieces I have go rather then sit in a cold storage unit.
 Fur coats are final sale.